-You may have noticed the ‘polyol’ category of FODMAPs within the Monash University low FODMAP diet Smartphone app.
-It combines two common sugar polyols that can trigger IBS symptoms, sorbitol and mannitol.
-These are naturally occurring sugar polyols found in a range of fruits and vegetables including stone fruits and mushrooms.
+You may have noticed two different polyols within the Monash University FODMAP Diet Smartphone App - sorbitol and mannitol.
+These are naturally occurring sugar alcohols (also called polyols) found in a range of fruits and vegetables including stone fruits and mushrooms.
 There are other sugar polyols that are added to commercial products such as chewing gums, mints and diabetic products.
-These include xylitol and isomalt.
-You may have noticed the warning that comes on some of these packages “Excess consumption can have a laxative effect”.
+These include xylitol, maltitol and isomalt.
+You may have also noticed the warning that comes on some of these packages “Excess consumption can have a laxative effect”!

-Like fructans and GOS (the “oligo’s”), we have had several requests from the public asking us to separate the polyol group in the app into sorbitol and mannitol.
-Some people have had breath testing for one or both of these sugars indicating different levels of absorption, but unfortunately this does not indicate whether the sugar is contributing to your symptoms.
+Some people with IBS have had breath testing for one or both of these sugars indicating different levels of absorption, but unfortunately this does not indicate whether the sugar is contributing to your symptoms.
 You may not need to avoid all polyols to manage your IBS, but you might find occasionally that they upset you, depending on your level of tolerance.

-Avocados are very high in the Polyol Sorbitol
+Avocados, for example are very high in the polyol sorbitol

 The Monash FODMAP App provides you with a comprehensive guide to foods high and low in polyols and separate food 'challenges' can be completed to test your tolerance to different sorbitol and mannitol containing foods during Step 2 (reintroduction) of the FODMAP diet.
 Working with a dietitian can be helpful, as they can suggest suitable challenge foods and amounts according to your likes/dislikes and help to personalise your diet ongoing.